folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ## Environment variables

 When you start the `okapi` image, you can adjust the configuration of the Okapi instance by passing one or more environment variables on the `docker run` command line.
-This assumes you have a Docker network *folio-clustered* created, and that multicast is enabled for your network interfaces on your Docker host.
+This assumes you have a Docker host named *my-folio-host.org*, a Docker network *folio-clustered* created, a database located at *pg_folio* and that multicast is enabled for your network interfaces on your Docker host.

 ## Linux console run command: